ellipsephp/dispatcher/README.md

     'SomeController@index',
 ]);

-// The given request is processed by the index method of the SomeMiddleware
+// The given request is processed by the index method of the SomeController
 // class.
 $response = $dispatcher->dispatch($request);
 ```